When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 From the Romanov dynasty.

-In 1816 he made a three-month journey through the European
+In 1816 he made a three-month journey across European

-Russia, and since October 1816. to May 1817 traveled and lived in England.
+Russia, and from October 1816. until May 1817 he traveled and lived in England.

-In 1817 Nikolai Pavlovich Romanov married the eldest daughter of the Prussian king Frederick William II, Princess Charlotte Frederick-Louise, who adopted the name Alexandra Feodorovna in Orthodoxy.
+In 1817 Nikolai Pavlovich Romanov married the eldest daughter of the Prussian king Frederick William II, Princess Charlotte Frederica-Louise, who took the name Alexandra Feodorovna in Orthodoxy.

-In 1819, his brother, Emperor Alexander I, announced that the heir to the throne, the Grand Duke, wanted to renounce his right to succeed to the throne, so Nicholas would become the heir as the next brother in seniority.
+In 1819, his brother Emperor Alexander I announced that the heir to the throne, the Grand Duke, wanted to renounce his right of succession to the throne, so Nicholas would become the heir as the next senior brother.
 Formally, Grand Duke Konstantin Pavlovich renounced his rights to the throne in 1823, since he had no children in a legal marriage and was married in a morganatic marriage to the Polish Countess Grudzinskaya.

 On August 16, 1823, Alexander I signed a manifesto appointing his brother Nikolai Pavlovich as heir to the throne.

 However, he refused to proclaim himself emperor until the final expression of the will of his elder brother.
-He refused to recognize Alexander's will, and on November 27 the entire population was sworn in to Constantine, and Nikolai Pavlovich himself swore allegiance to Constantine I as emperor.
-But Konstantin Pavlovich did not accept the throne, at the same time he did not want to formally renounce him as emperor, to whom the oath had already been taken.
-An ambiguous and very tense interregnum was created, which lasted twenty-five days, until December 14th.
+Refused to recognize Alexander's will, and on November 27 the entire population was sworn in to Constantine, and Nikolai Pavlovich himself swore allegiance to Constantine I as emperor.
+But Konstantin Pavlovich did not accept the throne, and at the same time did not want to formally renounce it as emperor, to whom the oath had already been taken.
+An ambiguous and very tense interregnum was created, which lasted twenty-five days, until December 14.

 Emperor Nicholas I

-After the death of Emperor Alexander I and the abdication of the throne by Grand Duke Konstantin, Nicholas was nevertheless proclaimed emperor on December 2 (14), 1825.
+After the death of Emperor Alexander I and the abdication of the throne by Grand Duke Constantine, Nicholas was nevertheless proclaimed emperor on December 2 (14), 1825.

-To this day, the officers-conspirators, who later became known as "Decembrists", appointed a rebellion with the aim of seizing power, allegedly protecting the interests of Konstantin Pavlovich.
-They decided that the troops would block the Senate, in which the senators were preparing for the oath, a revolutionary delegation consisting of Pushchin and Ryleev would burst into the Senate premises demanding not to swear and to declare the tsarist government deposed and issue a revolutionary manifesto to the Russian people.
+By this day, the conspiratorial officers, who later began to be called “Decembrists,” ordered a mutiny with the aim of seizing power, allegedly protecting the interests of Konstantin Pavlovich.
+They decided that the troops would block the Senate, in which the senators were preparing to take the oath, and a revolutionary delegation consisting of Pushchin and Ryleev would burst into the Senate premises with a demand not to take the oath and to declare the tsarist government overthrown and to issue a revolutionary manifesto to the Russian people.

-The uprising of the Decembrists greatly impressed the emperor and instilled in him fear of any manifestations of free thought.
-The uprising was severely suppressed, and 5 of its leaders were hanged (1826).
+The Decembrist uprising greatly amazed the emperor and instilled in him fear of any manifestations of free-thinking.
+The uprising was brutally suppressed, and 5 of its leaders were hanged (1826).

-After the suppression of the rebellion and large-scale repressions, the emperor centralized the administrative system, strengthened the military-bureaucratic apparatus, established the political police (the Third Branch of His Imperial Majesty's Own Chancellery), and also established strict censorship.
+After suppressing the rebellion and large-scale repression, the emperor centralized the administrative system, strengthened the military-bureaucratic apparatus, established a political police (Third Department of His Imperial Majesty's Own Chancellery) and also established strict censorship.

-In 1826, a censorship charter was issued, nicknamed "cast iron", according to which it was forbidden to print almost everything that had political overtones.
+In 1826, a censorship statute was issued, nicknamed “cast iron”; according to it, it was forbidden to print almost anything that had a political background.

-Some authors have nicknamed him "the knight of autocracy".
+Some authors nicknamed him “the knight of autocracy.”
 He firmly and fiercely defended the foundations of the autocratic state and fiercely suppressed attempts to change the existing system.
-During the reign, the persecution of the Old Believers resumed again.
+During the reign, persecution of the Old Believers resumed again.

-On May 24, 1829 Nikolai the First Pavlovich was crowned in Warsaw as the King (Tsar) of Poland.
-Under him, the Polish uprising of 1830-1831 was suppressed, during which he was declared deprived of the throne by the rebels (Decree on the dethronement of Nicholas I).
-After the suppression of the uprising, the Kingdom of Poland lost its independence, and the Sejm and the army were divided into provinces.
+On May 24, 1829, Nicholas the First Pavlovich was crowned in Warsaw as the king (tsar) of Poland.
+Under him, the Polish uprising of 1830-1831 was suppressed, during which he was declared dethroned by the rebels (Decree on the dethronement of Nicholas I).
+After the suppression of the uprising by the Kingdom of Poland, independence was lost, and the Sejm and the army were divided into provinces.

-Meetings of commissions were held, which were designed to alleviate the situation of serfs, a ban was introduced to kill and exile peasants to hard labor, sell them singly and without land, attribute them to newly opened factories.
-The peasants received the right to own private property, as well as to redeem themselves from the estates being sold.
+Meetings of commissions were held that were designed to alleviate the situation of serfs; a ban was introduced on killing and exiling peasants, selling them individually and without land, and assigning them to newly opened factories.
+Peasants received the right to own private property, as well as to redeem from the estates being sold.

-A reform of the management of the state village was carried out and a “decree on obligated peasants” was signed, which became the foundation for the abolition of serfdom.
-But these measures were belated in nature, and during the life of the king, the liberation of the peasants did not happen.
+A reform of state village management was carried out and a “decree on obligated peasants” was signed, which became the foundation for the abolition of serfdom.
+But these measures were belated and during the tsar’s lifetime the liberation of the peasants did not occur.

 The first railways appeared in Russia (since 1837).
-From some sources it is known that the emperor got acquainted with steam locomotives at the age of 19 during a trip to England in 1816.
-He became the first Russian stoker and the first Russian to ride on a steam locomotive.
+From some sources it is known that the emperor became acquainted with steam locomotives at the age of 19 during a trip to England in 1816.
+He became the first Russian fireman and the first Russian to ride on a steam locomotive.

-Property guardianship over state peasants and the status of obliged peasants were introduced (laws of 1837–1841 and 1842), Russian laws were codified (1833), the ruble was stabilized (1839), new schools were founded under it - technical, military and educational.
+Property trusteeship over state-owned peasants and the status of obligated peasants was introduced (laws of 1837–1841 and 1842), he codified Russian laws (1833), stabilized the ruble (1839), under him new schools were founded - technical, military and general education.

-In September 1826, the emperor received Pushkin, who was released by him from Mikhailov's exile, and listened to his confession that on December 14 Alexander Sergeevich was with the conspirators.
-After that, he did this to him: he saved the poet from general censorship (he decided to personally censor his works), instructed Pushkin to prepare a note “On Public Education”, called him after the meeting “the smartest man in Russia”.
+In September 1826, the emperor received Pushkin, who had been released from Mikhailovsky exile, and listened to his confession that on December 14, Alexander Sergeevich was with the conspirators.
+Then he dealt with him like this: he freed the poet from general censorship (he decided to personally censor his works), instructed Pushkin to prepare a note “On Public Education,” and called him after the meeting “the smartest man in Russia.”

-However, the tsar never trusted the poet, seeing him as a dangerous "leader of the liberals", the great poet was under police surveillance.
-In 1834, Pushkin was appointed chamber junker of his court, and the role that Nikolai played in Pushkin's conflict with Dantes is estimated by historians rather contradictory.
-There are versions that the tsar sympathized with Pushkin's wife and arranged a fatal duel.
+However, the tsar never trusted the poet, seeing him as a dangerous “leader of the liberals”; the great poet was under police surveillance.
+In 1834, Pushkin was appointed chamberlain of his court, and the role played by Nikolai in the conflict between Pushkin and Dantes is assessed by historians as quite contradictory.
+There are versions that the tsar sympathized with Pushkin’s wife and set up the fatal duel.
 After the death of A.S.
-Pushkin, a pension was assigned to his widow and children, but the tsar tried in every possible way to limit the memory of him.
+Pushkin was assigned a pension to his widow and children, but the tsar tried in every possible way to limit the memory of him.

-Significantly expanded the territory of Russia after the wars with Persia (1826–
+Significantly expanded Russian territory after the wars with Persia (1826–

-1828) and Turkey (1828–1829), although the attempt to make the Black Sea an inland Russian sea met with active resistance from the great powers led by Great Britain.
-According to the Unkar-Iskelesi Treaty of 1833, Turkey was obliged to close the Black Sea straits (Bosporus and Dardanelles) to foreign warships at the request of Russia (the agreement was canceled in 1841).
-Russia's military successes caused a backlash in the West because the world powers were not interested in strengthening Russia.
+1828) and Turkey (1828–1829), although the attempt to make the Black Sea an internal Russian sea met active resistance from the great powers, led by Great Britain.
+According to the Unkar-Iskelesi Treaty of 1833, Turkey was obliged to close the Black Sea straits (Bosphorus and Dardanelles) to foreign military vessels at the request of Russia (the treaty was canceled in 1841).
+Russia's military successes caused a negative reaction in the West because world powers were not interested in Russia's strengthening.

-The tsar wanted to intervene in the internal affairs of France and Belgium after the revolutions of 1830 that took place there, but the Polish uprising prevented the realization of his plans.
+The Tsar wanted to intervene in the internal affairs of France and Belgium after the revolutions of 1830, but the Polish uprising prevented the implementation of his plans.
 After the suppression of the Polish uprising, many provisions of the Polish Constitution of 1815 were repealed.

-He took part in the defeat of the Hungarian revolution of 1848-1849.
-The attempt of Russia, ousted from the markets of the Middle East by France and England, to restore its position in this region led to a clash of powers in the Middle East, which resulted in the Crimean War (1853–1856).
-In 1854 England and France entered the war on the side of Turkey.
-The Russian army suffered a number of defeats from the former allies and was unable to provide assistance to the besieged fortress city of Sevastopol.
-At the beginning of 1856, following the results of the Crimean War, the Treaty of Paris was signed, the most difficult condition for Russia was the neutralization of the Black Sea, i.e. the prohibition to have naval forces, arsenals and fortresses here.
+He took part in the defeat of the Hungarian revolution of 1848–1849.
+An attempt by Russia, ousted from the markets of the Middle East by France and England, to restore its position in this region led to a clash of powers in the Middle East, which resulted in the Crimean War (1853–1856).
+In 1854, England and France entered the war on the side of Turkey.
+The Russian army suffered a series of defeats from its former allies and was unable to provide assistance to the besieged fortress city of Sevastopol.
+At the beginning of 1856, following the results of the Crimean War, the Paris Peace Treaty was signed; the most difficult condition for Russia was the neutralization of the Black Sea, i.e. prohibition to have naval forces, arsenals and fortresses here.
 Russia became vulnerable from the sea and lost the opportunity to conduct an active foreign policy in this region.

 During his reign, Russia participated in wars: the Caucasian War of 1817-1864, the Russian-Persian War of 1826-1828, the Russian-Turkish War of 1828-29, the Crimean War of 1853-56.

-Among the people, the tsar received the nickname "Nikolai Palkin", because in childhood he beat his comrades with a stick.
+The Tsar received the popular nickname “Nikolai Palkin” because as a child he beat his comrades with a stick.
 In historiography, this nickname was established after the story of L.N.
 Tolstoy "After the Ball".

 Death of Tsar Nicholas 1

-He was married once in 1817 to Princess Charlotte of Prussia, daughter of Friedrich Wilhelm III, who received the name Alexandra Feodorovna after converting to Orthodoxy.
+He was married once in 1817 to Princess Charlotte of Prussia, daughter of Frederick William III, who received the name Alexandra Feodorovna after converting to Orthodoxy.
 They had children:

 • Alexander II (1818-1881)